-Counterfeit drugs are a major threat for the treatment of deadly diseases, including malaria, tuberculosis, 24 HIV/AIDS, and other chronic diseases in Africa.
-Development of drug resistant pathogenic organisms due to 25 counterfeit drugs containing little quantities of the active ingredients has not only cause treatment failure and 26 spread of drug resistant strain of the pathogenic organisms but also contribute to the death and disability of the 27 patients who have taken the drug.
-Moreover, it incurs huge care and treatment cost while shifting the patient 28 to the newer and costly drugs.
-This ultimately affects the country's health system and contributes to the loss of 29 confidence on the health professionals who are giving the service to the patients in particular and the country's 30 health system in general.
-31 health and wellbeing challenges in the region.
-Apart from their role in compromising the prevention and treatment of diseases and organic dysfunctions, they are known to kill quite a huge number of people in African Likewise, they are also known of depriving the revenue of these countries.
+Counterfeit drugs are a major threat for the treatment of deadly diseases, including malaria, tuberculosis, HIV/AIDS, and other chronic diseases in Africa.
+Development of drug resistant pathogenic organisms due to counterfeit drugs containing little quantities of the active ingredients has not only cause treatment failure and spread of drug resistant strain of the pathogenic organisms but also contribute to the death and disability of the patients who have taken the drug.
+Moreover, it incurs huge care and treatment cost while shifting the patient to the newer and costly drugs.
+This ultimately affects the country's health system and contributes to the loss of confidence on the health professionals who are giving the service to the patients in particular and the country's health system in general.